benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 Noteworthy here is:

- * line 22 we are returned an instance of the plugin called (e.g. instatiated class object).
+ * line 22 we are returned an instance of the plugin called (e.g. instatiated class object from our script).

  * line 23 we set that instance as a parameter in the script engine so we can make calls similar to `self` or `this` within the running script itself.

 In this case we've favoured convention over configuration.
 We assume that all plugins are contained within the plugins directory.
 Further, we assume that the plugin itself is contained in a folder and it's file name is consistant with the language it is implemented in (i.e. a python plugin will be named `*.py`).
 Doing this allows us to dynamically load plugins at run time without prior knowledge of those plugins.
 Further, we have determined that each plugin script must at least contain the following 3 functions: `run()`, `isRunning()`, and `shutDown()`.
 Defining the call hooks for your API (either at the application or plugin side) should be a well thought through design choice and should be documented accordingly.
 The plugin developer documentation should very clearly spell out this binding contract (i.e. the required functions in their plugin).
 We could of course build tests into our application that checks for these mandatory functions at plugin load time, however that is beyond the scope of this article.
+Similarly, our delegate API(s) need to be well documented and supplied as part of the plugin developer documentation.

 <br/>
 <br/>